nadiemedicejose/nadiemedicejose/README.md

 📆 (February 2nd — March 24th, 2021)

-😺 In this Certification, I learned the fundamentals of JavaScript (variables, arrays, objects, loops, and functions), ES6 (including let and const, arrow functions, classes, promises, and modules), and Regular Expressions.
+😺 In this Certification, I learned the fundamentals of JavaScript (*variables, arrays, objects, loops, and functions*), ES6 (*including let and const, arrow functions, classes, promises, and modules*), and Regular Expressions.
 Then, applied that knowledge by creating algorithms to manipulate strings and factorialize numbers.
-I also learned about Object Oriented Programing (OOP), and Functional Programing (including pure functions, how to avoid mutations, and how write cleaner code).
+I also learned about OOP (*Object Oriented Programing*), and Functional Programing (*including pure functions, how to avoid mutations, and how write cleaner code*).

 Finally, I build the next projects to put these JavaScript skills to work.